preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 An implementation example
 ****************************
-Here's an example of Anlytocs widget blocks set up:
+Here's an example of a number of Anlytics widget blocks to display analytics data in different ways:

 .. image:: widgets-example.png